The Gennie on the Ship

 I'm the first off, do what I do then back in a few hours later for my pay.
 You don't get paid until the cargo is off, not much is missing.
 It's always a portion of time before you and your coin collide.

-As Smudge is where it's easy to get rid of cargo, as the 'law' gives a thirty minute leeway; if the buyer doesn't on with the cash in thirty minutes, you are free to dispose of it as you see fit.
+On Smudge it's easy to get rid of cargo.
+The 'law' gives a thirty minute leeway.
+If the buyer doesn't on with the cash in thirty minutes, you are free to dispose of the stuff as you see fit.

 That's the sweet of Smudge.